badwolf519/benny-liam_time/README.md

 # Benny & Liam Time

 **Benny & Liam Time** is a lighthearted web project built around an inside joke between two friends, Benny (from Melbourne) and Liam (from Brisbane).
 When daylight saving time begins, their clocks go out of sync — Melbourne moves an hour ahead while Brisbane stays put.
-To fix this, they decided to meet halfway, creating their own fictional timezone: **Benny & Liam Time** — which, by coincidence, perfectly matches **South Australian time (UTC+10:30)**.
+To fix this, they decided to meet halfway, creating their own timezone: **Benny & Liam Time** — which by coincidence, perfectly matches **South Australian time (UTC+10:30)**.

 ---